Alone in the sea: Forlorn figure watches the 'biblical' fires sweeping Greece in country's worst heatwave for 30 years amid 113F temperatures

 At least 1,450 Greek firefighters were battling the infernos along with 15 aircrafts, with reinforcements arriving from other countries, the fire service said on Saturday.

-Greece and Turkey have been fighting devastating fires for more than a week as the region suffers its worst heatwave in decades - officials and experts linking such intense weather events to climate change
+Greece and Turkey have been fighting devastating fires for more than a week as the region suffers its worst heatwave in decades - officials and experts linking such intense weather events to climate change.

 A UN draft report seen by AFP has warned that the Mediterranean region, which it called a 'climate change hotspot', will be hit by fiercer heatwaves, droughts and fires supercharged by rising temperatures.

 The Greek fire service said on Saturday blazes were raging in the Attica peninsula that includes Athens, in Evia, the country's second largest island and located east of the capital, and the Peloponnese region in the southwest.
-Two people were killed in the fires as Greece faces its worst heatwave for 30 years.
-Pictured: Firefighters operate during a wildfire in Flabouri atop Parnitha mountain near Athens

 Two people were killed in the fires as Greece faces its worst heatwave for 30 years.
 Pictured: Firefighters operate during a wildfire in Flabouri atop Parnitha mountain near Athens